Volkswagen Tiguan

 Interior design

 Inside, the Tiguan impresses with a complete redesign of its cabin.
-A modern dashboard features a large central touchscreen, flanked by a generously sized speedometer screen.
+A modern dashboard houses a large central touchscreen, flanked by a generous-sized speedometer display.
 Ergonomics have been improved with the introduction of a physical thumbwheel, a welcome innovation in an era where touch reigns supreme.
 Volkswagen is also responding to driver demands by reintroducing physical controls on the steering wheel, making interaction easier without distracting attention from the road.
 Passenger space remains generous, with a sliding rear bench seat offering appreciable flexibility to maximise cargo space.
 The large boot, in particular, remains a major asset for families or adventurers looking for practicality.

 Performance